-Please see CPCAB's policy for the Application of Reasonable Adjustments and Special Consideration.
+Please see CPCAB's Reasonable Adjustment Guidance for Centres.

 Both CPCAB and centres are required to recognise and comply with both the spirit and the word of equal opportunities legislation.
 Previous Acts were amalgamated into the Equality Act 2010.

 See CPCAB's Equal Opportunities Policy.